marcel-maqsood/Mezzio-Session-Auth-Middleware/README.md

 - Redirecting from login-form towards a page if the user has permissions to that page.
 - Permissions can be marked as "allowBypass" which grants the user the same right as having the permission, like for routes that should always be accessabile but defined to use as fallback.
 - Definition of a fallback permission (route) if the user does not have permission on its current route and should be redirected towards another route.
+- You can define permissions with value "*" (asteriks) to grant a group all permissions.

 Default table definition within any global or local config.php (located in ```config\autoload\```):